 The ILF works to meet the wishes of remote Communities across Australia, to assist with the publishing of books created by Community - many in First Languages - as well as to fund the development of digital, audio, or other learning resources and workshops.

 There is a real buzz and palpable sense of achievement when children and Community members publish a book through our Community Publishing Projects program.
-The young authors become role models for others.
+Books can be published for Community use only, or made available for sale via bookshops and the ILF online shop.

-Potential projects may be accepted into the ILF’s Community Publishing Program (CPP) if they meet the following criteria:
+Potential projects may be accepted into the ILF’s Community Publishing if they meet the following criteria:

 Where possible, includes a language element (this may mean the book is solely in language, include a complete translation, or an English text with particular words in an Aboriginal or Torres Strait Islander language)